Happy Death Day: Pre-production

 The film, initially titled Half to Death, is based on an original story created by screenwriter Scott Lobdell.
 It was first announced in June 2007, to be produced by Michael Bay and Rogue Pictures, and directed by Antti Jokinen.
 Christopher Landon was hired to rewrite Lobdell's original screenplay.
 Landon said, "The movie was in pre-production or soft production at the time, and I came on and I loved the concept of the movie.
 I loved the idea of a girl, trapped in a time loop who has to solve her own murder."
 The project was only revived years later, as original producer Angela Mancuso had lunch with Landon and remembered Half to Death.
-Landon decided to send the script to Jason Blum of Blumhouse Productions, with whom he had worked in the Paranormal Activity sequels, and he approved it, leading to a green-light by Universal Pictures.
+Landon decided to send the script to Jason Blum of Blumhouse Productions, with whom he had worked on the Paranormal Activity sequels, and he approved it, leading to a green-light by Universal Pictures.
 Blumhouse announced the project on October 11, 2016, with Landon directing and Jessica Rothe cast in the lead role of the film.
 On November 8, 2016, it was announced that Ruby Modine, Charles Aitken and Rachel Matthews had joined the cast, alongside Rothe and Israel Broussard.
 The film got eventually retitled Happy Death Day in June 2017.

 The baby mask was constructed by Tony Gardner and chosen as one of two potential concepts.
 Landon explains, "During preproduction ...
 I was expecting my first son.
 I don't know if I just had babies on the brain, or if I was subconsciously scared to become a father, but that baby image was floating around in my head.
 Tony made us a pig mask, too, but when I wore the baby mask in the office, I scared a co-worker, and we thought ... yeah, this is it.
 This is the one."
 Scream was listed among the influences Christopher Landon took for the film, along with Halloween (1978), Groundhog Day and comedies of the 1980s such as Sixteen Candles and Back to the Future, given he aimed to make a "fun, silly horror movie".
 He also aimed to emulate the protagonist's personal growth in Groundhog Day to comment on "this age of social media and all the crappy things that kids do to each other".